All Episodes

 Now, you have to balance a lot of different factors here.

-You have to balance the issue of yes, civil and constitutional rights of individuals.
+You have to balance the issue of, yes, civil and constitutional rights of individuals.

-Uh, how does a city like New York open?
+How does a city like New York open?

-Well, I think one of the things is you're gonna probably keep a lot of people teleworking, working from home, so you have less concentration in the work area.
+Well, I think one of the things is you're going to probably keep a lot of people teleworking, working from home.

 That's part of it.

-Uh, certainly as these new tests have now been brought on board, we got to mass produce them, for example, an antibody test.
+Certainly, as these new tests have now been brought on board, we got to mass produce them.

 If you have an antibody, you're not going to contract the virus again.

-Well, people getting into big buildings might have their temperatures checked, and if they have a high temperature, they might be sent to the hospital to get it checked out or sent to a testing center.
+And if they have a high temperature, they might be sent to the hospital to get it checked out or sent to a testing center.

-Now that we have five-minute testing, now that we have antibody testing, I think the key, especially in a in a highly concentrated area of people, small geographic area like New York, that is going to have to be part of the solution.
+Now that we have five-minute testing, now that we have antibody testing, I think the key, especially in a highly concentrated area of people, small geographic area like New York, that is going to have to be part of the solution.

-But it's got to be done in a way that is not going to be some big government database.
+but it's got to be done in a way that is not going to be some big government database.

 You have to protect patient privacy.